reclaimprotocol/attestor-core/README.md

 **Note:** this approach is only advised for NodeJS projects or projects meant to run directly in a modern browser.
 For React Native or any solution running in a mobile app, refer to our doc [here](docs/browser-rpc.md).

+**For NodeJS:** We rely on the `WebSocket` implementation added in NodeJS v22.0.0 for the client side of things.
+So, in order to connect to a witness server from NodeJS, you'd need to install at least NodeJS v22.0.0.

 ## Running your own witness

 1. Of course, clone this repository.